Skip to content

 elif target_format == "yolo":

-def convert_bbox_to_albumentations (bbox, source_format, rows, cols, check_validity=False) [view source on GitHub]
+def convert_bboxes_to_albumentations (bboxes, source_format, shape, check_validity=False) [view source on GitHub]

-Convert a bounding box from a format specified in source_format to the format used by albumentations: normalized coordinates of top-left and bottom-right corners of the bounding box in a form of (x_min, y_min, x_max, y_max) e.g. (0.15, 0.27, 0.67, 0.5).
+Convert bounding boxes from a specified format to the format used by albumentations: normalized coordinates of top-left and bottom-right corners of the bounding box in the form of (x_min, y_min, x_max, y_max) e.g. (0.15, 0.27, 0.67, 0.5).

 Parameters: